-Buttermilk Paint clearly demonstrates the ingenuity of Early American painters and stainer.
+Buttermilk Paint clearly demonstrates the ingenuity of Early American painters and stainers.
 It is well documented that buttermilk and other milk products were used for the decoration of furniture and housing.
 When the traveling painter was away from population centers drying oils, pigments and varnishes were scarce and very expensive.
 They turned to an old country custom of using farm products, earth colors and brick dust to make their paint colours.
-OLD VILLAGE has reproduced these products, but in the interest of health, concessions have been made to use safe modern raw materials.
-We have kept the spirit of the Colonial American Craftsman in producing these materials with which to achieve the lovely effects so much a part of their legacy. |

-View Buttermilk Colour SamplesWhere To Use Buttermilk PaintsLike all Buttermilk Paints of Colonial America, OLD VILLAGE Buttermilk Paint Colours may be used on interiors of barns, buildings, walls and trim, and on furniture and artifacts.
+Like all Buttermilk Paints of Colonial America, Old Village Buttermilk Paint Colours may be used on interiors of barns, buildings, walls and trim, and on furniture and artifacts.
 These colours dry to a beautiful matte finish that does not destroy the texture of the wood.
-Multiple coats will build a longer lasting and more opaque film By adding water, a transparent stain effect can be attained. |
+Multiple coats will build a longer lasting and more opaque film By adding water, a transparent stain effect can be attained.

-Old Village® Buttermilk Goody Pack
+Old VillageĀ® Buttermilk Goody Pack

 Buttermilk Paint 2 ounce jars